AndroidPillars/React-Native/README.md

 - ReactDOM.render(...) adds the web support.
 - React itself is Platform agnostic.

+# DOM:

+ - DOM stands for Document Object Model.
+ - It is the structure representation of all nodes in HTML document.
+ - DOM provides a way for JavaScript to interact with every single node in an HTML document to manipulate it.

 # Why React Native

 - With React Native Framework, you can render UI for both iOS and Android platforms.